NupurSrivastava02/shipbreaking-analysis/README.md

 ---

 ## 📌 Project Status
-Complete — available for review and extension (e.g., adding prediction modeling).
+Complete — available for review and extension.

 ---